Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mtVwiCQ5sZI,194.15229166666666,201.326125.md

 ### Transcript

-> the red jungle the red bamboo fields and
+> so we've also revamped the endgame areas the red jungle the red bamboo fields and the swamp and I'll leave that up to you